HectorGitt/sujayshekhar/README.md

   - I fix Errors and Bugs By Hit & Trail Method Not Traditional Debugging ⚡

-  - I am Currently NightOwl Theme on Visual Studio Code
+  - Currently Using NightOwl Theme on Visual Studio Code